DreamerKing/LightweightHtmlWidgets/README.md

 ## How to

-I'm currently creating a tutorial on how to use LighweightHtmlWidgets.
+~~I'm currently creating a tutorial on how to use LighweightHtmlWidgets.
 It will be available [here](http://gameplayjdk.wordpress.com/2014/11/10/how-to-use-lightweighthtmlwidgets-to-create-a-html5-desktop-application-for-windows-10-11-2014) on 10.
 Nov 2014.
-(Delayed)
+(Delayed)~~
+The tutorial will be released as soon as possible.

+## Issues

+As this program isn't completely tested, there can occur bugs!
+In case you notice an error, an unavailable functionality or have a suggestion please open an issue [here](https://github.com/GameplayJDK/LightweightHtmlWidgets/issues).

 ## Documentation